 The Chapter Today

 Today, the Delta Rho chapter can share many recent accomplishments.
-In the 18 years since our founding we have initiated over 300 men.
-This is our 18th year, and we are holding a special 18th Alumni Gala to celebrate the occasion.
+In the 18 years since our founding we have initiated over 400 men.
+This is our 20th year, and we are planning a 20th year celebration.

 Since our founding, the Chapter, with the strength of the current brotherhood has moved forward to achieve even higher successes.
 As we continue to grow, our ambitions will carry forward in the years to come.
 As the brothers of today seek the brothers of tomorrow, Alpha Epsilon Pi will be able to carry its message to future college generations.
 True to the ideals expressed in the motto emblazoned on the coat of arms, we leave behind us the legacy that is ESPONDA.[Back to Top]